-Everyone employed or volunteering at St Luke the Evangelist School has a responsibility to understand the important and specific role they play individually and collectively to ensure that the wellbeing and safety of all students is at the forefront of all they do and every decision they make (CECV Commitment Statement to Child Safety).
+Everyone employed or volunteering at St Luke The Evangelist has a responsibility to understand the important and specific role he/she plays individually and collectively to ensure that the wellbeing and safety of all students is at the forefront of all they do and every decision they make.
+(CECV Commitment Statement to Child Safety)

-The school has allocated roles and responsibilities for child safety as follows:
+The school has allocated roles and responsibilities for child safety as follows.